Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 * `generator` is an EigenLabs-run entity that signs off on `globalTableRoots`.
 The operatorSet is of size 1.
 * `globalRootConfirmationThreshold`: 10000.
 The threshold in basis points required for global root confirmation.
 Since the operatorSet is of size 1 a single signature is needed.
 * `referenceTimestamp`: A past timestamp at which the `generator` is set.
 We hardcode this value to 1 upon initialization.
 This value is also the `latestReferenceTimestamp`.
-Once roots are updated, then this value will become a more recent timestamp.
+Once roots are updated, the `latestReferenceTimestamp` will increase. *Note: the reference timestamp for the `generator` operatorSet in the [`BN254CertificateVerifier`](./CertificateVerifier.md) will remain 1 unless [`updateGenerator`](#updategenerator) is called*.
 * `generatorInfo`: The key material needed to verify certificates of the `generator`
 * `operatorSetConfig`: A configuration for the `generator`
     * `maxStalenessPeriod`: 0.
 Set to zero to confirm `globalTableRoots` without updating the `generator` operatorSet.
 See [`CertificateVerifier`](./CertificateVerifier.md#overview) for specifics`OperatorTableUpdater`.
 It is the same across all destination chains, even for destination chains that are supported after the initial deployment.